7 Best Sales Analytics Software on G2: My Go-to Picks (2026)

 The platform excels at consolidating account, contact, interaction history, and opportunity data in one place, helping teams make informed decisions and personalize outreach.
 Reviewers frequently mention that this unified data view significantly improves pipeline visibility and forecasting confidence.

-Ease of use and setup are rated at 91%, which shows that even though the platform is built for scale, once it's implemented, the experience is smooth for end-users.
+Ease of setup are rated at 90%, which shows that even though the platform is built for scale, once it's implemented, the experience is smooth for end-users.

 That said, there are a few things worth noting.
 Some G2 reviewers observe that because SAP Sales Cloud is built for larger organizations that require advanced customization and analytics, its pricing aligns with the depth and scale of its capabilities.
-For smaller teams with simpler needs, this level of sophistication may exceed what’s necessary.
+Teams with simpler sales processes may find that this level of sophistication is designed to support more advanced use cases, while still offering long-term value as their needs evolve.

 A few others mention that its breadth and depth can feel complex at first, but that complexity is also what makes it powerful.
 The platform’s deep integration with the broader SAP ecosystem gives companies an end-to-end view of the entire customer journey, from marketing and sales to service and operations, something point solutions often can’t match.
-In fact, it has a 4.2 out of 5 G2 rating and 88% of users giving it 4 stars or higher.
+In fact, it has a 4.2 out of 5 G2 rating.

 On the whole, SAP Sales Cloud is a solid choice for mid-sized and enterprise organizations, and if you already use SAP, then it makes sense to go with their own solution for sales analytics.